Caldicott School: Founding

-Recent updates
+Recent history

 The school has undergone developments in recent years, primarily due to the change in Headmaster.
-In April 2017, Simon Doggart, who was Headmaster of Caldicott for two decades, retired due to ill health, subsequently he died on 23 July 2017 in East Wittering, Chichester, with his family by his side.
+In April 2017, Simon Doggart, who was Headmaster of Caldicott for two decades, retired.
 He was replaced by acting Head, Theroshene Naidoo, before Jeremy Banks was appointed as the new permanent Headmaster in April 2018.
-Jeremy Banks was educated in an all boys prep school in Nottingham and also boarded in Uppingham.
-After attaining a degree in Geography and Education from the University of Warwick, he was appointed as a teacher at Dulwich Prep.
-After 10 years at Dulwich, he became Deputy Head of Beachborough School in 2006, later becoming Headmaster in 2013.
-He was successful during his time as Head, with the school gaining record numbers as well as the record for senior school scholarships being broken every year he served as Headmaster.
-In 2010, Banks completed a master's degree in Educational Leadership (Distinction) and is currently a member of the Independent Association of Preparatory Schools (IAPS) as well as Chairman of the Education Committee.

 Banks has implemented changes to the school in his time in charge, notably the removal of Saturday school for Years 3-4 and the inclusion of flexi and occasional boarding for boys in Years 3–6.
 Caldicott has suggested that these changes maintain the tradition of the school, while making it more inclusive for parents and an easier transition for boys.

 In Tatler's recent school guide, they cited the new Deputy Head structure (having a separate Deputy Head for pastoral, academic and management) was raising the profile of academics and enhancing wellbeing provision.
 The guide goes on to mention that Caldicott has a 100% Common Entrance success rate which results in high-profile scholarships for many of the boys.

-The Hitchin Scholarship
+Overview

+Scholarships

+The formation of the Caldicott Foundation in 2020 by Mr Banks was a first step in making more tangible this aim to realise a more noble ambition for the future of Caldicott.
+In the last decade alone, over 100 bursaries have been awarded.
 In December 2021, Caldicott launched the Hitchin Scholarship under the goal of finding academic all-rounders with good character, an appetite for learning, and a passion for a wide range of interests, who wouldn't normally be able to afford Caldicott's school fees.
-Using the school's connection with senior schools, this level of support can potentially be maintained up to 18 years of age.
+Using the school's connection with senior schools, this level of support was maintained for up to 18 years of age.
 In 2022, following the inaugural recipients of the Hitchin Scholarship joining Caldicott in September, the school was commended with having the best bursary provision in Talk Education's Innovation in Education Awards.

-While candidates are expected to be performing at a high level in the classroom, they also need to show excellence in at least one of the following optional areas: